cozy-labs/cozy-light/README.md

 # Install application

 Application are fetched from github.
-Application name is build from the username and the repository name:
+Application name is built from the username and the repository name:

     cozy-light install cozy-labs/calendar

-Most of the apps are runnable without Cozy Light.
-You can install and run them
+For your information, most of the apps are runnable without Cozy Light.
+You can install and run them separately:
-separately:

     npm install cozy-calendar -g
     cozy-calendar